Mystique (character): Earth-14412

 Dark Phoenix and Hound accompany the Multiversal Masters of Evil in fighting the Avengers and the Prehistoric Avengers where Hound is killed by Prehistoric Ghost Rider.
 After being repelled where most of her teammates are either dead or defeated, Dark Phoenix returns to her Mystique form and goes to find Doom Supreme where she accuses him of abandoning them when they were getting their butts kicked.
 She ended up attacking a hologram of Doom Supreme.
 In a flashback, it was shown that Mystique took on the powers of the Phoenix Force and blasted apart Old Man Phoenix.

+Dark Phoenix later appears at the God Quarry and attacks Doom Supreme for abandoning her as he claims that he awaited her arrival.
+While Dark Phoenix claims that he lied and plans to place her searing lips on his tongue, Doom Supreme removes his mask and kisses her while daring her to try.
+She later confronts Old Man Phoenix and tries to attack him only to be attacked by the Prehistoric Phoenix Firehair.
+When Thor meets Firehair, they do a combo attack to knock down Dark Phoenix.
+Dark Phoenix in the form of a phoenix attacks Echo and Firehair in order to claim the ancient Multiverse energies for herself.
+They break free and slay Dark Phoenix.

 Exiles

 In the Earth-797 reality, Mystique is apparently a man and goes by the name of Raphael-Raven Darkhölme (and his alias is Mystiq).
 Much like the main Mystique, he has a relationship with Destiny but due to his gender has a child with her (Claremont's original plan for Nightcrawler's origin).
 They are both killed in unknown circumstances and Raphael often goes to their grave sites.
 On such an occasion, he is about to be attacked by soldiers when the Exiles' Sabretooth, who had been stranded on this Earth, saves his life.
 Saying he is in his debt, he joins the Exiles when they come to pick up their teammate.